 - Single-family homes.
 These homes stand alone from other houses, which means they offer more privacy.
 You’re responsible for all maintenance and repairs.

 - Condominiums.
 You own one of multiple units in a building or other housing complex.
-Condos typically come with a homeowners association that sets community rules and charges regular dues for shared amenities.
+Condos typically have an HOA that sets community rules and charges dues to pay for shared amenities.

 - Townhouses.
 These homes often have multiple stories and a small outdoor space.
 Similar to condos, townhouses have one or two shared walls and can be part of an HOA.